vikasnr/llm-cls/README.md

 #### Why I Decided to Generate Features Instead of Relying on Public Datasets
+Before diving into the other sections, I’d like to explain why I chose to generate the data myself.
 I lacked programmatic access to LLM models, which restricted my ability to create features for this assignment.
 Preprocessing publicly available benchmark datasets like "grade-school-math," "hellaswag," "mmlu," "arc-challenge," "mbpp," "winogrande," and "mtbench" presents several challenges in terms of time and data integration.
 These datasets vary significantly in structure, format, and granularity, making it difficult to standardize them into a unified feature set.

 Aggregating data from Hugging Face and other benchmark sources requires extensive cleaning, normalization, and alignment of missing attributes.
 Many datasets lack key metadata which are essential for my classifier.
 Additionally, these benchmarks often focus on specific LLM capabilities rather than providing a balanced distribution across all prompt types.